smartrevolution/clj-gae-datastore/README.md

 For more information about setting up Clojure, Emacs and Google App Engine have a look at our [blog post](http://www.hackers-with-attitude.com/2009/08/intertactive-programming-with-clojure.html).

+Please note that clj-gae-datastore is not yet working with Clojure >= 1.2.0.

 Creating a library
 ==================